mspcvsp/RepData_PeerAssessment1/PA1_template.md

                             sum(complete.cases(activityData))
 ```
 The total number of missing values calculated by the above code chunk is
-2304, which is computed as by subtracting the number of
+totalNumberMissingValues = 2304, which is computed by
-[rows where all of the variables (i.e. columns) are specified][8] from the total
+subtracting the number of [rows where all of the variables (i.e. columns) are
-number of rows.
+specified][8] from the total number of rows.

+The following code chunk illustrates that my strategy for filling in missing
+values is to:
+1. Determine the rows (i.e. *intervalIndex*) that correspond to the current
+5-minute interval (i.e *n*)
+2. Compute the rows corresponding to the current 5-minute interval where the
+number of steps taken is missing
+3. Fill in the missing steps taken with the average number of steps taken for
+the current 5-minute interval.

+Once the missing values are filled in, the next operation performed by this
+section of R software is computing the total number of steps taken per day using
+the previously defined *computeTotalNumberStepsPerDay()* function.
+Finally, I
+display the total number of steps by following the same approach applied to the
+total number of steps per day computed from data that contained missing values.

 ```r
 dailyActivty$interval <- as.factor(dailyActivty$interval)